AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

       null;
    end Child'Constructor;

-When valuating values in the Super aspect, the constructed object does not exit yet.
-It is illegal to refer to this parameter in the aspect.
+When valuating values in the Super aspect, the object under construction does not exit yet.
+It is illegal to refer to its parameter in the aspect.

 Initialization Lists
 --------------------